-Skin asthma is an inflammatory skin disorder, which causes blisters thereby, resulting in scaly skin, itchy rashes or dry and thick patches on skin.
+Skin asthma is an inflammatory skin disorder, which causes blisters thereby, resulting in scaly skin, itchy rashes or dry and thick patches on the skin.
 The main symptom is itchy skin.
-Also known as eczema, skin asthma has no specific treatment, but it can be reduced with following treatments.
+Also known as eczema, skin asthma has no specific treatment, but it can be reduced with the following treatments.

 Use soaps, bath gels and creams that are rich in moisturising contents such as olive oil, cocoa butter and virgin coconut oil.
 Rich in lauric gel, virgin coconut oil is effective in soothing dry skin.
 This gel repairs dead cells and enhances their regeneration.

 Apply aqueous cream in affected areas as it helps keep the skin moisturised.
-This cream puts a layer of oil on the skin’s surface and does not let water evaporate from the skin.
+This cream puts a layer of oil on the skin’s surface and does not let the water evaporate from the skin.
 Recommended for all dry skin problems, it is an emulsifying cream that makes the skin smoother and softer.

-To soothe dry scaly patches, use mild anti-itch lotions such as Caladryl or Calamin or topical corticosteroids (hydrocortisone).
+To soothe dry scaly patches, use mild anti-itch lotions such as Caladryl or Calamine or topical corticosteroids (hydrocortisone).
 Thickened skin can be treated with ointments or creams that contain tar compounds (such as Psoriasin), corticosteroids and ingredients that lubricate the skin.

-Homeopathic remedies to reduce skin asthma:
+Homoeopathic remedies to reduce skin asthma:

-Phototherapy and Photo chemotherapy also help to mild skin asthma.
+Phototherapy and Photochemotherapy also help to mild skin asthma.
 Consult a skin specialist to know more about these processes.